 Extract contract storage and internal transactions.
 This step captures the contract state changes by extracting the state variables updated during each transaction.
 For this purpose, each transaction is replayed in a local environment with the state of the blockchain where the transaction was originally executed.
 This is done by cloning the block where the transaction was included and using it to replay the transaction and any previous ones in the block.
 This returns the transaction trace containing, among the others, the list of executed operations (i.e., opcodes) and the state of the EVM (i.e., memory locations).
 In particular, the opcodes represent operations in the memory such as the inclusion of a new variable or the calculation of a storage index.
 The EVM state contains instead all the storage slots with their respective keys and values.
 To reconstruct the state variable changes, this information is matched with the storage layout to identify precisely which state variable was updated also in the case of dynamic ones.

-the corresponding log and its inputs, decoded thanks to ABI.
+Extract blocks, transactions and events.
+Once the contract state changes and internal transactions are collected and decoded, the methodology continues to read information associated with transactions, blocks and events.
+For each transaction, the methodology takes the name of the executed function from the corresponding log and its inputs, decoded thanks to ABI.
 Then, other attributes are read, such as hash, sender, timestamp, gas used, and more.
 Using the ABI, also events emitted by the transactions are captured together with the name and the value of the decoded attributes.

 Generate log.
 After all the previously mentioned data is extracted, this step generates the output log which is provided to the user.
-The log can be
+The log can be generated in JSON and CSV formats to support higher compatibility with modern analysis techniques.

 Data querying.
 In addition to the log, the methodology also provides a data querying step where the user can interact with the extracted data.
 Indeed, during the previous steps, such data is saved in a local database, accessible by the user with querying capabilities.
 In this way, the methodology permits faster data retrieval, without the need to replay transactions every time.
+Also, the usage of a standard DBMS permits the definition of complex queries and aggregation features.